ChuongQuoc1413017/Note/README.md

-# Lecture_Note
+# Lecture_Note and Poster

-Some lecture notes for theoretical physics discipline
+Some lecture notes and posters for theoretical physics